 Does forex have an official app?

 No, there is no official app or website because the foreign exchange (forex) market is decentralized — that is, there is no single location or site for the market.
 The forex market consists of central banks and financial institutions such as brokers, dealers, banks, and corporations.
 Read more on Wikipedia.

 Many trustworthy forex brokers do offer mobile apps for trading.
 There is a wide selection available, including apps that are developed by brokers in-house, as well as apps from third-party developers.
 To avoid scams, you should only use regulated banks and brokers that are properly licensed to offer forex trading services in your country of residence.
 For example, if you live in the U.K., check the Financial Conduct Authority (FCA) to verify a broker is regulated.

-In our Mobile category, Saxo Bank is our top pick due to its unified platform experience across devices, including a mobile app that syncs trendlines with its web platform counterpart.
-Our testing found that IG offers the best smartphone app — IG Trading — for forex trading in 2022.
+Our testing found that IG offers the best smartphone app — IG Trading — for forex trading in 2023.
 IG is regulated globally, and its IG Trading app provides access to a variety of quality trading tools alongside multiple news sources for researching trading opportunities.
 Charting on the IG Trading app is also rich with features.
-For forex trading, you can't go wrong with Saxo Bank's SaxoTraderGO app or IG Trading from IG.
+Check out our full-length review of IG to learn more about IG’s suite of mobile apps.